VEINHORN/pgdocs/README.md

 # pgdocs

 `pgdocs` utility helps you to generate well formed documentation based on your PostgreSQL meta data.
-You can create docs in different formats: *Markdown*, *Excel*, *PDF*.
+You can create docs in different formats: _Markdown_, _Excel_, _PDF_.

 ## Prerequisites

 There are several prerequisites to run script properly:

-- *Python 3* should be installed
+- _Python 3_ should be installed
 - You need to have `psql` utility in your **PATH**

+## Features

+- Produces documentation in various formats
+- Update existing documentation using CLI
+- Easy to deploy

 ## Usage